Coronavirus: dermatology update

 The processing and interpretation of laboratory tests are influenced by the amount of patient information provided and the quality and quantity of the material submitted.

-- First name and surname, sex, age, ethnic original and reference number for the patient are standard requirements.
+- First name and surname, sex, age, ethnic origin and reference number for the patient are standard requirements.

 - A history of residence overseas, recent travel, and contact with animals may be relevant.